 I’m sure my nervous system is also involved in my pain, but I’m not sure it is a major contributor.
 Why would my wrist just suddenly start aching terribly from the bones?
 That isn’t just hitting a nerve - that is definitely something else.

 My sense is that we still really don’t know much about pain.
 We know how to deaden it by quieting the nerves (the painkillers we’re all familiar with), but we don’t really understand where RA pain comes from and why it persists.

 I also wonder if RA patients have different pain experiences and phases (or types) of pain at the beginning and throughout the evolution of our disease.
 In my memory, the pain was very different when I was younger and newer to RA.
 My pain has changed along with my condition.

-My aches and pain have changed over time
+My aches and pains have evolved

 On any given day, my body aches.
 Sometimes it is dull and dispersed through my joints.
 Sometimes it is concentrated in certain joints or areas.
 It’s always there and it's always changing.

 Throughout my life with RA, I try to adapt to better cope with my pain.
 I can’t say I’m much wiser about it, but generally know it is aggravated by fatigue and stress.
 When I can calm my mind with relaxation and meditation, it can help, but it doesn’t cure my pain.